This content part of our travel log book: Tales from the Tribe, our monthly-ish slow travel newsletter.

 Regardless of your negotiation skills, a trip to a local market is like taking a crash course on Cambodian etiquette: watching people greet each other, buy, apologise, tailgating others on a scooter, or trying to give you 600gr of eggs instead of 6, was a tremendously interesting experience.
 The market breathes and is alive, like a mythological sea creature you once read about in a magazine.

 We loved our life in Siem Reap, especially our quaint neighbourhood.
-We liked it so much that we wrote a piece on it.
-Read it over here!
+We liked it so much that we wrote an ode to it.

 Stitches and swabs